altair199797/LowFormer-Track/README.md

 The checkpoint can be found [here](https://www.dropbox.com/t/ZNPnw3eI6xU6SC66).
 It only needs to be put in the folder `output/checkpoints/train/mobilevitv2_track/mobilevitv2_256_128x1_ep300_lasot_got_coco_lowformit_b15`, where the `here_comes_the_checkpoint.txt` file is.
 But checkpoint path can also be customized in `lib/test/tracker/VOT_lowformer_track.py` at line 51.

 The checkpoint for TAM (segmentator used in the submitted model) is in the git.
-Probably the code needs to be installed with `pip install -e . `.
+Probably the code for it in `TAM_segmentor/EfficientTAM` needs to be installed with `pip install -e . `.

 ## Installation